Overview

 - Persistent muscular pain despite stretching or physiotherapy

-What is a Trigger Point Injection?
+What is a trigger point injection

 What to expect during the procedure

-- You lie comfortably on the procedure table.
+- You lie comfortably on the procedure table

-- The skin over the affected muscle is cleaned.
+- The skin over the affected muscle is cleaned

-- A fine needle is inserted into the trigger point.
+- A fine needle is inserted into the trigger point

-- A small amount of medication is injected.
+- A small amount of medication is injected

-- You rest briefly before going home.
+- You rest briefly before leaving the clinic

-The procedure usually takes 5–10 minutes.
+The procedure typically takes around 5 to 10 minutes.

 After the procedure

-- Normal activities can usually be resumed the same day.
+- Normal activities can usually be resumed the same day

 Benefits

-- May reduce muscular chest‑wall pain
+- May reduce muscular chest wall pain

 - Helps release tight or overactive muscle fibres

-- Can improve movement and breathing comfort
+- Can improve breathing comfort and movement

 - May reduce reliance on medication

-- Quick procedure with minimal downtime
+- Quick procedure with minimal recovery time

 Possible risks and side effects